Cosmin96/AccountSystem/README.md

 -----------------------------
 * implement logic for currency exchange using an external API
 * implement support to only use existing currencies and not invalid, innexistent ones (possibly through an enum)
+* implement a queueing system (potentially using RabbitMQ) that allows transactions to be queued before and executed in a priority (e.g. deposits before withdrawals)
 * add more functionality